 …a properly defined customer problem is one of two essential variables of the equation for successful innovation.

 …we dramatically reduce the failure rate of product/service launches if the solutions is rooted in true consumer needs.

 Why are we still prioritising solutions over problems?

 The need for quick results.
 Failing fast vs. getting it right.

-Digging deep, reframing the problem and empathising with users costs time and money.
+Digging deep, reframing the problem, and empathizing with users cost time and money.
 This is what companies see when they have to invest in a prior phase than actually building the solution.
 But this is one of the reasons why 95% of new product launches fail** and 94% of global executives are unsatisfied with the performance of their business in the area of innovation.***

 Ideation is not, and never was, the first step in building a solution.
-You are reducing the failure rate and the associated costs in the long run if you are familiar with the nature of the topic and decomposed the user’s needs in a systematical way.
+You are reducing the failure rate and the associated costs in the long run if you are familiar with the nature of the topic and decomposed the user’s needs in a systematic way.

 2. Solution bias